Reachability Across the NL/PL Boundary: A Taxonomy-Driven Dataflow Model for LLM-Integrated Applications: Evaluation

 \subsubsection{Cross-Language Validation on Real-World CVEs}

-To validate whether the taxonomy generalizes beyond our Python dataset, we apply all five methods to real-world security vulnerabilities in OpenClaw, an open-source TypeScript LLM agent framework.
-We systematically reviewed all closed prompt-injection issues in the OpenClaw repository and attempted to reproduce each one on Claude Sonnet 4.5 and Gemini 2.5 Flash.
-As of writing, 6 issues remain reproducible; the remainder have been mitigated by model-level safety training.
-For each reproducible case, we extract the vulnerable source code (before fix) and the patched source code (after fix) from the git history, yielding 12 (placeholder $\times$ sink) pairs: 6 YES (before-fix, vulnerable) and 6 NO (after-fix, fixed).
-The cases include CVE-2026-27001 (CWD path injection, CVSS~8.6), CVE-2026-22175~\cite{cve202622175} (exec allowlist bypass, CVSS~7.1), and four additional prompt-injection issues involving marker spoofing, Unicode bypass, and wrapper-fragment escape. \autoref{tab:openclaw} reports the results.
+Because the taxonomy models LLM behavior rather than host-language syntax, it should generalize across programming languages.
+To validate this, we apply all three methods to real-world security vulnerabilities in OpenClaw, an open-source LLM agent framework written in TypeScript.
+To construct the validation dataset, we systematically reviewed all closed prompt-injection vulnerabilities in the OpenClaw repository and attempted to reproduce each one on Claude Sonnet 4.5~\cite{claudesonnet45} and Gemini 2.5 Flash~\cite{gemini25flash}.
+As the time of writing, 6 vulnerabilities remain reproducible, and the reminder have been mitigated by model-level safety training.
+For each reproducible case, we extract both the vulnerable source code (before fix) and the patched source code (after fix) from the git history, yielding 12 (placeholder $\times$ sink) pairs: 6 YES (before-fix, vulnerable) and 6 NO (after-fix, fixed).
+This dataset includes CVE-2026-27001 (CWD path injection, CVSS~8.6), CVE-2026-22175~\cite{cve202622175} (exec allowlist bypass, CVSS~7.1), and four additional vulnerabilities involving marker spoofing, Unicode bypass, and wrapper-fragment escape.